Cannabis Business Readiness Guide: 1. Initial Research and Development and Developing a Business Plan

 Start with the Sonoma County Economic Development Board (EDB)

 The Small Business Development Team at the EDB provides a host of services to help your business get up and running.
-For detailed information on how the EDB can help, visit their Business Development Services page.
+For detailed information on how the EDB can help, visit their Business Assistance page.

 Your Business Plan

 Your business plan communicates what your business does, your vision for the future, and the steps you will take to reach those objectives.
 Generally, the business plan should include:

 - An executive summary

 - A marketing plan

 Your developed business plan should also include the following: